German dialects: High German

 The Uerdingen and the Karlsruhe line.
 The Karlsruhe line divides the High Franconian dialects from the Upper German dialects.

 Overseas dialects

 The dialects of German that are or were spoken primarily in colonies or communities founded by German-speakers resemble the dialects of the regions of the founders.
 For example, Pennsylvania German and Volga German resemble dialects of the Baden-Württemberg, Hutterite German resembles dialects of Carinthia and Venezuelan Alemán Coloniero is a Low Alemannic variant.

+Approximate distribution of native speakers of German or a German variety outside Europe (according to Ethnologue 2016 unless referenced otherwise) Numbers of speakers should not be summed up per country, as they most likely overlap considerably.
+Table includes varieties with disputed statuses as separate language.